CityofToronto/bdit_incidents/Literature Review/Inicdent management.md

 |Ft.
 Lauderdale, FL| $2.5 | 24/7 | 11 vehicles | 21:1 |
 |Tenessee| $5.6 | Varies | 69 Trucks | Unavailable|
 |Denver, CO| $1.5 | 06:30-09:00, 15:30-18:30 Weekdays | 2 Trucks | 23:1 |

+Implementing FSP also has the effect of improving motorists' perception on the safety of their highways, as the infrastructure is highly visible.